 E) Development located in or adjacent to watercourses should enhance the waterside environment and biodiversity by demonstrating a high design quality which respects the historic significance of the canal and character of the waterway and provides access and improved amenity to the waterfront.

-F) All development alongside or that benefits from a frontage on the Grand Union Canal will be expected to contribute to improvements to biodiversity improvements to the e-Canal.
+F) All development alongside or that benefits from a frontage on the Grand Union Canal will be expected to contribute to the improvement of the Canal.improvements to biodiversity improvements to the Canal.